firemodels/bot/Firebot/README.md

 bring fig repo up to date
 cd bot/Firebot
 ./update_repo_images.sh -r /home/username/FireModels_fork
+  where `/home/username/FireModels_fork` is the directory containing the `bot` and `fig` repos.
 cd bot/fig
 follow usual procedure to incorporate updated fig repo images into your repo and github ie stage, commit, push and do a pull request

 ```

-where `/home/username/FireModels_fork` is the directory containg the `bot` and `fig` repos.
-At NIST we would type the commands
+At NIST we would type the following command to generate the new base set of images

 ```
-type commands to bring fig repo up to date cd bot/Firebot
 ./update_repo_images -r ~firebot/Firebot_clone
 ```